alexjvr1/Manuscripts/Chp2_Nov17_GeneticVar.vs.Elev.md

 Comparison between mtDNA and RAD data

+Mantel and partial mantel tests to determine if Fst is correlated with elevation or distance.

 ### 4. Connectivity within each region

 I'll use a network analysis to visualise how connected populations are across elevation. i.e. are high elevation populations isolated?